Looking-Glass/blocks.js/README.md

   - [Uploading via a blob/texture](#uploading-via-a-blobtexture)
 - [Contributions](#contributions)

-`blocks.js` a simple node library that allows you to interact with the [Blocks](https://blocks.glass/) GraphQL API.
-There are two main features:
-- **User auth**: Authorize with Blocks so you can make authenticated API calls.
-- **API**: Abstracts away the GraphQL API into simple methods.

 ## Requirements
 For any authenticated GraphQL API calls, you will need a unique Client ID for your application.
 [Please fill out this form](https://forms.gle/MwhkzRMWRgky2JM36) if you are interested and we will reach out.